errahulrp/Shree/README.md

 npm start

 ## Contributing
-If you'd like to contribute to the development of this website, feel free to fork the repository and submit a pull request.
+If you like to contribute to the development of this website, feel free to fork the repository and submit a pull request.

 Issues
 If you encounter any issues or have suggestions for improvements, please open an issue.